bluzbrothers/StayHealthy.MonitorMe-Kata2024/README.md

 ## Choosing the architecture
-Having identified the top three driving characteristics, we can simply choose the architecture style that best fits our business case.
+Having identified the top three driving characteristics, we can simply choose the architecture style that best fits our business case [ADR-012](/ADR/ADR-012-event-driven-architecture.md)
 <img src="ArchitectureCharacteristics/images/chosen-architecture.png" />